Quantalabs/old-website/_posts/graph-theory/2023-06-23-Intro-to-Graph-Theory.md

   <iframe src="/assets/interactives/graph-theory/bridge.html" style="border: none; width: 100%; height: 500px;"></iframe>
 </div>

-For a eulerian path to exist, a path that uses each edge only once, is possible only if there are 2 or 0 edges of odd degree.
+For an Eulerian path to exist, a path that uses each edge only once, is possible only if there are 2 or 0 nodes of odd degree.
 Why?
 Every time you enter a node via an edge, you leave via a different edge.
-Which means only the start an end nodes can have an odd degree, and if we end at the start node, then no nodes can have an odd degree.
-Knowing this, it means that a eulerian path does not exist for the bridge problem.
+Which means only the start and end nodes can have an odd degree, and if we end at the start node, then no nodes can have an odd degree.
+Knowing this, it means that an Eulerian path does not exist for the bridge problem.
 All of our nodes have odd degree.
 Node 0 has a degree of 5, and the rest have a degree of 3.
 # Part 5: Applications

-Although some might find it dissapointing that there's no solution, the problem still gave us a new field of mathematics, and one that is applied in a large number of areas.
+Although some might find it disappointing that there's no solution, the problem still gave us a new field of mathematics, and one that is applied in numerous areas.

-A suprising application of DFS is maze generation, like below.[^5] We simply make a grid a graph, pick a point on the graph, and start running DFS from that point.
+A surprising application of DFS is maze generation, like below.[^5] We simply make a grid a graph, pick a point on the graph, and start running DFS from that point.

 <div style="max-width: 100%;">
   <iframe src="/assets/interactives/graph-theory/maze.html" style="border: none; width: 100%; height: 500px;"></iframe>
 </div>

 Of course, if we can use DFS to generate mazes, we can use it to solve them too!
 DFS is a great tool to solve mazes, but it doesn't always find the shortest path.
-Other algorithms like floodfill or BFS might be better suited.
+Other algorithms like flood fill or BFS might be better suited.
 The interactive above generates the maze with DFS and solves it with BFS.

 # Notes, References, and Comments

 [^1]: For those interested, [here](https://archive.org/details/commentariiacade08impe/page/128/mode/2up) is Euler's original text.
-For those not fluent in latin, [here's a translated version](https://www.cantab.net/users/michael.behrend/repubs/maze_maths/pages/euler_en.html).
+For those not fluent in Latin, [here's a translated version](https://www.cantab.net/users/michael.behrend/repubs/maze_maths/pages/euler_en.html).
 [^2]: Euler's paper, entitled "Solutio problematis ad geometriam situs pertinentis" (see [^1]), is also considered one of the earliest papers in topology, not just graph theory.
 [^3]: This specific type of graph may also be known as an undirected simple graph.
 [^4]: Similar to undirected graphs, this graph may also be known as a directed simple graph.